Nonlinear biphasic mixture model: existence and uniqueness results: Summary

 \section{Summary}

-In this work, we have modeled the poro-elasto-hydrodynamics that mimick an in-vitro solid tumor using biphasic mixture theory.
-We simplified the generic biphasic mixture equations using some biologically suitable assumptions and treated hydraulic resistivity as anisotropic which depends on the deformation.
+In this work, we have modeled the poro-elasto-hydrodynamics that mimic an in-vitro solid tumor using biphasic mixture theory.
+We simplified the generic biphasic mixture equations using certain assumptions based on the biological context and treated hydraulic resistivity as anisotropic, which depends on the deformation.
 This made our model nonlinear and coupled.
-We drive equivalent variational (or weak) formulation and developed existence and uniqueness results using the Galerkin and iterative procedure.
-The detailed analysis is done by considering two cases (i) $\mathbf{K} = \mathbf{K}(\boldsymbol{\varsigma})$ where $\boldsymbol{\varsigma}\in L^2(\Omega)^d$ is given (ii) $\mathbf{K} = \mathbf{K}(\boldsymbol{\varsigma})$ where $\boldsymbol{\varsigma}$ is equals to (a) $\mathbf{U}_s$ and (b) $\nabla\cdot\mathbf{U}_s.$ In case (i), the generated problem is linear, and the well-posedness in a weak sense is established using the Galerkin method.
-Case (ii), which consists of two subcases, (a) and (b), yielded a nonlinear problem.
-In the case (a) where $\mathbf{K} = \mathbf{K}(\mathbf{U}_s)$ the well-posedness in a weak sense is established with the help of case (i) and using an iterative procedure.
-Further, in case (b) i.e., when $\mathbf{K} = \mathbf{K}(\nabla\cdot\mathbf{U}_s)$ we observed that only boundedness of $\mathbf{K}$ is not sufficient to prove the existence results.
-However, one has to restrict to a particular form which we assumed $\mathbf{K}(\nabla\cdot\mathbf{U}_s)=(\gamma_1+ \gamma_2\nabla\cdot\mathbf{U}_s)\mathbf{I}.$ This structure allowed one to use weak convergence to prove the existence results.
-As part of this analysis, we have identified sufficient conditions on the given data and hydraulic resistivity which ensured the existence and uniqueness of solution.
-Further, we have collected certain realistic ranges of parameters involved in the model and ensured that the theoretical restrictions derived by us are compatible with these parameter ranges.
+We derive an equivalent variational (or weak) formulation and developed existence and uniqueness results using the Galerkin method, monotone operator theory, and fixed-point theory.
+The detailed analysis is done by considering two cases: (a) $\mathbf{K}(\boldsymbol{\varsigma})=\mathbf{K}(\mathbf{U}_s)$ (b) $\mathbf{K}(\nabla\cdot\boldsymbol{\varsigma})=\mathbf{K}(\nabla\cdot\mathbf{U}_s)$ In both cases, we first developed existence and uniqueness analysis for auxiliary linear and semilinear sub-problems using the Galerkin method and monotone operator theory.
+Then, we convert the corresponding coupled nonlinear problem to the fixed-point problem in both cases.
+Further, to develop the existence of solutions for the corresponding fixed-point problems, we used the Schauder fixed-point theorem.
+Uniqueness is assured via the Banach contraction theorem.
+For the case where $\mathbf{K}$ is not bounded but satisfies the sub-linear growth condition, we have developed the existence and uniqueness results.
+Moreover, we have collected certain realistic ranges of parameters involved in the model and ensured that the theoretical restrictions derived by us are compatible with these parameter ranges.